peteash10/bugpowder/README.md

 - [View as a web page.](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pubhtml?gid=1433529062&single=true)
 - [Download it as a PDF](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pub?gid=1433529062&single=true&output=pdf).

-Here are the covers of all zines in the order they were scanned.
-I am scanning the entire contents but will not be making them publicly available without permission of the creators.
-Access to the full archive will be figured out in time, but for now I figure the covers are ok to share.
+Here are the covers of the scanned zines in the order they were done.
+The entire contents of each zine has been scanned but I will not be making them publicly available without permission of the creators.
+Access to the full archive for research etc will be figured out in time, possibly working with some august body, but for now I figure the covers are ok to share.

 <a href="covers/100001_c.jpg"><img height="100" src="thumbs/100001_t.jpg"></a>